Hippocratic Corpus: On Diseases

 Jaundice is a disease that is mentioned numerous times throughout and is described as occurring in five ways.
 Jaundice is when the skin or eyes turn yellow.
 The Greek physicians thought of Jaundice to be a disease itself rather than what medical professionals know now to be a symptom of various other diseases.
 The Greeks also believed that there were five kinds of jaundice that can occur and report the differences between them.

 The first kind can quickly turn fatal.
 The skin appears to be green.
 The analogy made in the text is that the skin is greener than a green lizard.
 The patient will have fevers, shiver, and the skin becomes very sensitive.
 In the mornings, sharp pains occur in the abdominal region.
 If the patient survives more than two weeks, they have a chance of recovery.
 The treatments suggest drinking a mixture of milk and other nuts and plants in the morning and at night.
 The second form develops only during the summer because it was believed the heat of the sun causes bile, a dark green fluid produced by the liver, to rest underneath the skin.
 This causes a yellowish color to the skin, and pale eyes and urine.
 The scalp also develops a crusty substance.
 The treatment calls for several baths a day on top of the mixture mentioned in the first remedy.
 Surviving past two weeks with this form of jaundice was rare.
 In two other forms of this disease, occurring during the winter, set in due to drunkenness, chills, and the excess production of phlegm.
 The last form is the least fatal and most common.
 It is associated with eating and drinking too much.
 The symptoms include yellow eyes and skin, fever, headache, and weakness.
-The treatment however, it very different from the rest.
+The treatment however, is very different from the rest.
 The physician will draw blood from the elbows, and advise to take hot baths, drink cucumber juice, and induce vomiting to clear the bowels.
 If the treatment is followed, a full recovery is possible.
 The several forms of jaundice that the Greek physicians proclaimed might be because jaundice occurs due to varying sicknesses like hepatitis, gallstones and tumors.
 The diverse set of symptoms were probably the effects of the sicknesses rather than the jaundice itself.